BearTS/Mai/README.md

-<h1 align="center">~~ Notice! ~~</h1>
+## Announcements
+###### 🕛 17th August, 2021
+### 📢 Rewrite Coming Soon
+Rewrite for Mai that will be written on the freshly released [v13](https://github.com/discordjs/discord.js/releases/tag/13.1.0) of djs is just around the corner.
+Be wary that the newer release [v5-Public] may have less features than the current version of the bot [v4].
+This might include discontinued support for sharding and music, and the removal of message based command entirely to fully utilize the slash command feature specifically made for bots.

+---
+###### 🕛 23rd June, 2021
+### 📢 Migration from Public to Private
 This repository will be updated with the code for the rewritten bot following the __official__ version 13 release of discord.js, once both the library and the updated bot have been deemed stable.
 Our hosted version of the bot, [__Mai__](https://mai.gg/) **does not run the code in this repository**.
-The official bot's source code has been made private and moved to a [Github Organization](https://github.com/mai-bot/) so we can make the structural changes required to optimize and empower it in a away that allows us to continue accommodating the ever-increasing influx of new users that use our hosted bot and so we can prototype and test new features without negatively impacting the large amount of people self-hosting the bot using the code provided in this repository.
-While this means the bot's features and inner workings no longer pertain to the code in this repository, following our commitment to Open Source and transparency, we will still maintain this repository over time with patches and slowly release new features once they have been tested throughly to ensure they are of the utmost quality.
+The official bot's source code has been made private and moved to a [Github Organization](https://github.com/mai-bot/).
+We will still maintain this repository over time with patches and slowly release new features once they have been tested throughly to ensure they are of the utmost quality.
 We will only be providing limited, non-obligatory support to self-hosting users **who have not made changes to the code we deem to be significant**.

 ---